microsoft/AzureTRE/docs/tre-admins/setup-instructions/workflows.md

   | ----------- | ----------- |
   | `AZURE_CREDENTIALS` | The JSON output from the previous step |

-### Decide on a TRE ID and Azure Resource Location
+### Decide on a TRE ID and Azure resources location

 Configure the TRE ID and LOCATION repository secrets